Is Sea Salt Good For Plants?

 Dr. Murray noticed that sea animals had few, if any, of these diseases.
 For example, freshwater lake trout regularly developed liver cancer at five years old, but sea trout did not.

-Dr. Murray knew that sea water held an abundant supply of balanced nutrients best for sustaining a healthy life, such as: sodium, iron, calcium, magnesium, potassium, and trace amounts of many other minerals.
-Contrary to this, the soils of farms today are becoming increasing depleted of minerals through bad agriculture processes.
-Not to mention the natural rainwater run-off drawing nutrients and soils to rivers and running out to sea.
+Dr. Murray knew that seawater held an abundant supply of balanced nutrients best for sustaining a healthy life, such as sodium, iron, calcium, magnesium, potassium, and trace amounts of many other minerals.
+Contrary to this, the soils of farms today are becoming increasingly depleted of minerals through bad agriculture processes—not to mention the natural rainwater run-off drawing nutrients and soils to rivers and running out to sea.

 A more recent study revealed that the nutrients in food that were being impaired by soil depletion include protein, calcium, phosphorus, iron, riboflavin, and ascorbic acid, according to a study published in 2004 by researchers at the University of Texas at Austin.
 The study relied on data of about 43 garden crops spanning 5 decades (1950-1999).
 Other nutrients that could be compromised by soil depletion, but weren't part of the study, include magnesium, zinc, vitamin B6, and vitamin E.

 Dr. Murray theorized that by adding balanced nutrients back to the soil, plants would absorb these nutrients.
 These plants would become our food, providing us with the elements necessary to throw off disease.
 Dr. Murray, besides being a physician, was also a biochemist and research scientist.
 So he purchased a farm and began applying seawater, and later sea salt fertilizer, directly to the soil.

 His results were impressive from the start.

 In growing foods properly fertilized with sea salt fertilizers, Dr. Murray found these beneficial results:

 - Plants have greater resistance to pests and disease

 - Food is slower to decay